conorbergin/website/src/CousinCockroach/index.md

 What data do we have that will help us work out the generation time of long extint animals?
 I had a look around for an apropiate database, and settled on AnAge.
-It can be downloaded as a TSV, and seems to be the most recent.
+It can be downloaded as a TSV, and seems to be the most comprehensive, using data from smaller, previous works and evauating the quality of the data.
+It's pretty bereft of non-vertebrate entries, So I will have to look elsewhere for my cockroach data.

+There are entries for female and male maturity, longevity, litter/clutch size and frequency, but no figure for generation time, so we will have to derive that ourselves.

+According to the [wikipedia page](https://en.wikipedia.org/wiki/Generation_time), there are several interpretations of generation time, the one I mean to use is the average distance between parents and children.
+I should be able to take that number, and multiply it by a length of time, to get an estimate of how many generations have passed in some population over some period.

 <div id="chart1"></div>

-# hello

 <div id="chart2"></div>